5 Things to Do in the Event of an Accident

 Posted On behalf of Pfeifer Morgan & Stesiak on Dec 17, 2010 in Advice

 Personal injury law is synonymous with auto accidents.
 Although the area of law focuses on much more than that, auto accidents are first thing that people think of alongside the words “personal injury lawyer”.
-Many personal injury lawyers, however, would like people to think of other things alongside the words “auto accident”.
+Many personal injury lawyers in South Bend, however, would like people to think of other things alongside the words “auto accident”.
 In fact, there are five things that everyone must do when in an auto accident.

 1. Check for injury.

 Moving your body immediately after an accident can worsen an injury in a major accident.
 Do not move if you have no feeling in any part of your body or feel severe pain until you can be sure that no major damage has been done.
 When the emergency personnel comes later, have them check any injury, no matter how minor.

 If they recommend a visit to the hospital, then go!

 2. Call 911.